jinaga/jinaga-server/docs/sql/SQLFromSpecification.md

 For each one, it allocates a parameter for the role ID.
 Then it allocates a new fact index if necessary, and then a new edge.

+When it has finished with the edges, it adds the unknown as an output.
 At this point, the example query description looks like this:

 ```json